 That's exactly right, Sean.

-Comey and McCabe corrupted the FBI from the top, and uh their departure uh, if anything, should have come a lot sooner.
+And their departure, if anything, should have come a lot sooner.

-Well, uh what I am trying to point out this way.
+What I am trying to point out.

-Every FBI agent I know, everybody that works in the FBI, all the rank and file guys are are shocked.
+Every FBI agent I know, everybody that works in the FBI, all the rank and file guys are shocked.

-But uh we'll take a break, we'll come back.
+But we'll take a break.

-Terry uh Turchie is with us.
+Terry Turchy is with us.

-800 941 Sean is our number.
+800-941-Sean is our number.

 Your calls in the final half hour of the program today.

-Well, I think you always have to worry about that, but I have to say I was gratified today that if they can link these bombs at FedEx, that that's a big jump or a quantum leap in this case, and especially the one, the package that did not detonate.
+Well, I think you always have to worry about that, but I have to say, I was gratified today that if they can link these bombs at FedEx, that that's a big jump or a quantum leap in this case, and especially the one, the package that did not detonate.

 If we can have a pristine bomb that didn't go off, that's like a big bonus.